 Claiming for a lost shipment

 For a lost shipment, the insurance must wait ten (10) days within Europe from the last electronic scan by the carrier to submit a claim.
 For shipments outside of Europe this is fifteen (15) days from the last electronic scan.
-For shipments that have not been scanned by the carrier, the insured person must wait up to fifteen (15) days for submitting a claim for shipments within Europe, for shipments outside Europe, twenty (20) days apply.
-This is to give the carrier sufficient time to deliver the shipment.
+For shipments that have not been scanned by the carrier, the insured person must wait ten (10) days for submitting a claim for shipments within Europe, for shipments outside Europe, fifteen (15) days apply.
+The insurance company may hold the submitted claim for up to fifteen (15) days for shipments within Europe and twenty (20) days outside of Europe, to allow ample time for the delivery of the shipment.

 When a package is not traceable but has been lost by the carrier, the insured must be able to hand over a pick-up report (can be made from your Sendcloud account) or proof of delivery to the post office (the pick-up report may be used).
 If this can not be provided, the claim will be rejected as it would no be possible to prove that the package was actually delivered to the transporting party.